mancsedmon29/Navigation-Menu-Master/README.md

     <figcaption>You see the anchor with the logo.</figcaption>
 </figure>

 Link the CSS file to the `head` as a part of the webpage.
-And here's the code of how to link it the `style.css`.
+And here's the code of how to link it to the `style.css`.

 ```
 <!DOCTYPE html>